California lawmakers vote to reduce deficit by $17 billion, but harder choices lie ahead

 The vote represents a preemptive strike from Democratic Gov. Gavin Newsom, who is trying to get ahead of a stubborn shortfall that has been increasing every month and will likely extend into next year and beyond — when the second-term governor could be eyeing a campaign for the White House.

-In his first term in office, Newsom enjoyed a series of historic surpluses and oversaw a vast expansion of government services.
-But that growth ended last year, when the state had a shortfall of nearly $32 billion.
+The true size of the deficit has been difficult to pin down.
+In January, Newsom insisted it was about $38 billion.
+But the nonpartisan Legislative Analyst’s Office said it was actually $58 billion because Newsom didn’t include some reductions in public education spending.
+Then in February — after state revenues continued to come in below expectations — the LAO revised its estimate to as much as $73 billion.

-Things got worse in January when Newsom announced another deficit of $38 billion.
-The nonpartisan Legislative Analyst’s Office said the shortfall was actually $58 billion because they said Newsom should have included some reductions in public education spending.
-Then in February the LAO updated its deficit estimate to $73 billion after state revenues continued to come in below projections.
+State budgets across the country have tightened as economic growth has slowed and states have exhausted the billions of dollars in aid from the federal government during the coronavirus pandemic.
+The problem is more pronounced in California, where the budget is easily the largest in the country — and in fact the state’s economy is bigger than most countries.

-Since then, Newsom and his Democratic allies in the state Legislature have been doing everything they can to make that deficit smaller.
-Last month, they raised a tax on the companies that manage the state’s Medicaid program to bring in an extra $1.5 billion.
+The deficit could be a liability to Newsom, particularly as he steps into his role as a top surrogate of President Joe Biden’s reelection campaign.
+Newsom and his allies in the state Legislature have been doing everything possible to reduce the deficit.
+For instance in December, the governor ordered state agencies to immediately cut costs.
+And last month, Newsom signed a law raising a tax on companies that manage California’s Medicaid program, raising another $1.5 billion.

 There were no headline-grabbing cuts in the reductions lawmakers approved on Thursday.
 Despite California’s recent budget woes, the Democrats in charge have refused to raise income taxes or impose steep cuts to the most expensive programs, including health care and public education.